-Hard Shell Rooftop Tents – A User Comparison of James Baroud Explorer and Autohome’s Maggiolina Extreme
+A Comparative User Review of the James Baroud Explorer and the Autohome Maggiolina Extreme

 By Overland The Americas

-Whether at a national park, gas station, random parking lot or online we are often asked about our roof top tent.
-Is is comfortable?
-How long does it take to set it up and put away?
+Whether at a national park, gas station, random parking lot or online, we are often asked about our roof top tent.
+Is it comfortable?
+How long does it take to set up and put away?
 Is it warm and what about condensation?
 What do you do with your dirty shoes and isn't it a pain to go up and down a ladder to go to the restroom in the middle of the night?
-These and other questions about quality and features in our roof top tents are quite common.
-These are the same questions we needed answers for 6 years ago before committing to spend a few thousands dollars in a little box made out of fiberglass, textiles and metal.
-After all this would be our home for the next several years while on our continental overland adventure.
+These and other questions about quality and features of our roof top tents are quite common.
+These are the same questions we needed answers for six years ago before committing to spend a few thousands dollars on a little box made out of fiberglass, textiles and metal.
+After all this would be our home for the next few years while on our continental overland adventure.

-After spending 4 years on the road traveling the Americas in our Toyota 4Runner with our roof top tent we can confidently say that we've learned a thing or two about what we look for in a roof top tent, what's important and why.
-This is a comprehensive comparative review between the James Baroud Explorer and the Maggiolina Extreme roof top tents both of which we've owned and used extensively.
+After spending four years on the road traveling the Americas in our Toyota 4Runner with our rooftop tent we can now confidently say that we've learned a thing or two about what to look for and what's important and why.
+This is a comprehensive comparative review between the James Baroud Explorer (insert hyperlink) and the Maggiolina Extreme rooftop tents (insert hyperlink) both of which we've owned and used extensively.

 James Baroud Explorer Specs